kleis-technology/terraform-training/tutorials/TP1/README.md

 # Introduction to Terraform CLI

-In this practical, we will set up your environment and see how to interact with the Terraform commandline client.
+In this exercise, we will set up your environment and see how to interact with the Terraform commandline client.

 ## Setting up your environment